linuxmint/pix/extensions/example/README.md

     sudo ninja -C install

-After installing the extension, start gThumb and activate it from the Preferences dialog.
+After installing the extension, start Pix and activate it from the Preferences dialog.

 If you think your extension can be useful to others as well, add it to